frontendella/Hacker-News-Clone-/README.md

 * Fetching news articles from HN API
 * Routing with multiple pages
 * Breaking app into components
 * Managing state with reducers
+* Deployed with Netlify

 Project is made with the help of [Scrimba](https://scrimba.com/allcourses) learning resources